 I didn’t address the little ones, now did I?
 Even if your child is not school aged, Summer can be a perfect time to start integrating more books into their life.
 It’s a defined chunk of time (remember, 104 days) where you can set a reading goal for them.
 Maybe it’s to read 50 books.
 They still gain all the above-mentioned benefits, and it will help prepare them for a lifetime of book-loving.
 Don’t count those little guys out, my daughter is 2 and absolutely adores her bookshelf.

 Now, I would hate to give you all these amazing reasons you need to encourage your child to read this summer, then leave you empty handed.
-If you are convinced at this point that your child absolutely needs to be reading this summer, I highly recommend you grab one of my curated summer reading packs.
-They are packages delivered to your door filled with age appropriate books, a themed tote bag, bookish items, exclusive access to online resources (booklists, activity ideas, etc) and an invitation to a private online community.
-This Summer’s theme is Animals – because, what kid doesn’t want to learn about animals and read stories with animal characters?
+If you are convinced at this point that your child absolutely needs to be reading this summer, I highly recommend you grab one of our curated summer reading packs.
+They are packages delivered to your door filled with age appropriate books, a book for the parents, discovery cards (with activity ideas & more for each book) a library bag, book-themed items, This Summer’s theme is Friendship.

 Are you committed to encouraging your children to read this summer?